aharris01/BiometricGaitDashboard/.github/ISSUE_TEMPLATE/epic.md

 ---
-name: "Epic"
+name: Epic
-about: "A large feature or goal broken down into multiple user stories"
+about: A large feature or goal broken down into multiple user stories
-title: "Epic: <feature or goal name>"
+title: "[Epic] <feature or goal name>"
-labels: ["Epic"]
+labels: ''
+assignees: ''

 ---

 ## Goal